The Family Law Assistance Project

 Except for extraordinary circumstances, students who withdraw from the Family Law Assistance Project (FLAP) after Friday of the first week of the first term will earn an "F" for the class for that term.
 Withdrawal in the second term will result in an "F" for both terms.

 The most frequently asked question about the Family Law Assistance Project (FLAP) is "How much work will this involve?"
 Including class time (two hours per week) and meetings with your supervisor, you can expect to invest between 18 to 22 hours per week on clinic-related work.
 You will be required to document a minimum of four hours of client-related work for every credit (e.g. 16 hours per week for 3-4 credits and 20 hours per week for 5 credits).

 - At least one term left before graduation, and

-- Completed the following courses: Professional Responsibility, Civil Procedure I and II, Evidence and Research and Writing.
+- Completion of the following courses: Professional Responsibility, Civil Procedure I and II, Evidence and Research and Writing.

-- Recommended course include: Pretrial Skills, Family Law and Trial Skills
+- Recommended courses include: Pretrial Skills, Family Law and Trial Skills

 - Applicants who have taken the recommended courses, and are closest to graduation, with at least two terms remaining, are favored in the selection process.
 Students who have applied before and not been selected for enrollment are also favored.